 The final conveyancing step is moving out of your old property and into your new one.

 By this stage, the sellers should have their money and the buyers should have their house.
-All the conveyancing work isn’t quite complete though – the buyer’s solicitors still have a number of tasks to perform after completion, such as the payment of Stamp Duty Land Tax, the registration of the property at the Land Registry and notification of the freehold owner, if the property is leasehold.
+All the conveyancing work isn’t quite complete though – the buyer’s solicitors still have a number of tasks to perform after completion, such as registering the property at the Land Registry and the Stamp Duty Land Tax payment.

 For advice on moving into your new home, read our moving home guide.

 Hopefully, after reading our comprehensive, step-by-step guide to the conveyancing process, you have a better idea of what’s involved when buying or selling a house.

 This is a typical conveyancing timeline which should give you a clear idea of what happens throughout the process.

 However, it is important to bear in mind that the administrative and legal procedures involved in the stages of conveyancing can vary from property to property, having unique expectations and requirements.

 Take the hassle and stress out of your move and update your address with hundreds of companies